Aflac: Corporate philanthropy and social responsibility

 The company states that through a partnership with Children's Healthcare of Atlanta, Aflac has contributed more than $100 million to childhood cancer research and treatment.

 Aflac employees are formally involved in an array of charitable organizations such as Habitat for Humanity International, the Easter Seals, and the United Way.

 Aflac's stated objectives include the decrease of its environmental impact, for which the company is into a partnership with the Clean Air Campaign to encourage employees to engage with greater frequency in alternate commuting methods.

-Aflac and Macy's Partnership
+Partnership with Macy's

-Starting in 2001, Aflac and Macy’s have partnered to sell the annual Aflac holiday plush duck in select Macy’s stores nationwide.
-Net proceeds from each duck sold are donated to the participating children’s cancer facility nearest to where it is purchased.
+Starting in 2001, Aflac and Macy's have partnered to sell the annual Aflac holiday plush duck in select Macy's stores nationwide.
+Net proceeds from each duck sold are donated to the participating children's cancer facility nearest to where it is purchased.
 Since 2001, more than $3 million has been raised from the sale of the ducks.

-Aflac has participated in the Macy’s Thanksgiving Day Parade for the past six years.
-A new balloonicle was unveiled in 2014, featuring the Aflac Duck wearing ice skates.
+Aflac has participated in the Macy's Thanksgiving Day Parade from 2011 to 2019.

-COVID-19

-Aflac expects an increase in claims due to COVID-19.